 After working on patterned hair loss in 1000 men, a dermatologist hair transplant surgeon Dr. O’Tar Norwood updated The Hamilton Classification System in 1975.

 Since then, the Hamilton-Norwood Scale has become the hair transplant industry standard and the most widely used classification for Androgenetic Alopecia (Male pattern baldness).

-Do you want to find out your hair loss type?
+Would you like to find out your hair loss type?

 1977 – Ludwig Scale, Classification of Female Pattern Hair Loss

 Dr. E. Ludwig analyzed 468 women with hair loss.
 He created a female pattern hair loss classification system based on the stage of progression .